nerevu/hdxscraper-acled/README.md

 CKAN_REMOTE_URL|Your CKAN instance remote staging url CKAN_USER_AGENT|Your user agent

+## Creating a new collector

+If you would like to create collector or scraper from scratch, check out [cookiecutter-collector](https://github.com/reubano/cookiecutter-collector).

 ## Contributing

+### Code

 1. fork
 2. commit
 3. submit PR
 4. ???
 5. PROFIT!!!

+### Document

+- improve this readme
+- add comments to confusing parts of the code
+- write a "Getting Started" guide
+- write additional deployment instructions ([Heroku](http://heroku.com/), [AWS](http://aws.amazon.com/), [Digital Ocean](http://digitalocean.com/, [GAE](https://appengine.google.com/))

+### QA

+1. follow this guide and see if everything works as expected
+2. if something doesn't work, please submit an issue

 ## License